-Didactic teaching abilities are developed through participation in PharmD education (including developing lectures to large and small groups, case-based assessments, precepting students and attending and participation in the Educational Theory and Practice class) while completing the Teaching certificate program.
+Didactic teaching abilities are developed through participation in Doctor of Pharmacy (PharmD) education (including developing lectures to large and small groups, case-based assessments, precepting students and attending and participation in the Educational Theory and Practice class) while completing the teaching certificate program.
 Residents will demonstrate excellence in the provision of training or educational activities for health care professionals and health care professionals in training.
 Research abilities are developed within the School of Pharmacy and may be in collaboration with any department in the school, which assists the resident to conduct a clinical, humanistic, or economic outcomes analysis of an ambulatory care service or course evaluation.

 - University of Maryland Medical Center – Center for Diabetes and Endocrinology

 - University of Maryland School of Pharmacy P3 eHealth Services

 - Chronic Renal Disorder Clinic (Veteran’s Affairs Medical Center)

 - University of Maryland Medical Center - Anticoagulation Clinic